After the interviewers have considered their notes and any assessment results, they will decide who to appoint.

 Your provisional offer

 If you are successful, you will receive a phone call with a provisional, informal offer.
-Assuming you wish to take the role, you will then receive a formal provisional offer.
-We will then send you a letter with a number of forms to complete and pre-addressed envelopes to return these.
+Assuming you wish to take the role, you will then receive a formal provisional offer via email.
+Attached to the email will be a number of forms for you to complete and return, to the provided email address.

-We'll also need you to provide some documents and we will seek references, explained further below.
+We'll also need you to come and see us with ID and right to work documents.
+We will check professional registrations, DBS disclosures and seek references, explained further below.

 What we will ask for

-We will contact the people you listed as referees on your application.
-Naturally, we hope they will provide glowing references about you.
+Naturally, we hope your referees will provide glowing references about you.

-However, if a referee feels that you have performed at an unacceptably low level, or you have been dismissed for something that would cast doubt on your suitability for the post, the person giving the reference can provide:
+However, if a referee feels that you have not performed, or you have been dismissed for something that would cast doubt on your suitability for the post, the person giving the reference may:

 Seeing your original documents